davidegat/AIRCBot/README.md

 # AIRCBot: AI-powered IRC Bot with local LLM Integration

 AIRCBot is a Python-based IRC bot that interacts with a local language models to provide conversational AI capabilities.
 The bot is capable of joining an IRC channel, responding to direct messages, fetching the latest news, and managing authenticated user interactions.
-This document outlines how to install, configure, and use AIRCBot effectively with LMStudio locally, but you can modify this software to use external APIs too.
+This document outlines how to install, configure, and use AIRCBot effectively with LMStudio locally,

+You can easily modify this software to use external APIs, if needed.

 ---